 Salary/No overtime (Salary/Exempt)

 Earns a fixed salary regardless of how many hours the employee works.
-Some employees may be exempt from overtime pay if they are employed as an executive, administrative, professional or outside sales, as well as certain computer employees.
+Some employees may be exempt from overtime pay if they are employed as executives, administrative, professionals, or outside sales personnel, as well as certain computer employees.
 However, job titles alone do not determine exempt status.

 To be exempt from overtime, employees generally should be paid on a salary basis of at least $684 per week (equivalent to $35,568 per year for a full-year worker), and their specific job duties must meet a certain set of requirements.

-If you have an employee that will be receiving commission or other types of incentive payments to help meet the standard salary level, check the box, "This employee will receive commissions or other types of additional compensation."
+- If you have an employee who will be receiving commission or other types of incentive payments to help meet the standard salary level, check the box, "This employee will receive commissions or other types of additional compensation."

 - Commissions and other types of additional compensation can be added each time payroll is run.